buildtesters/buildtest/docs/contributing/github_integration.rst

 buildtest runs a few automated checks via GitHub Actions that can be found in ``.github/workflows``

-- **Black** - buildtest is using `black  <https://github.com/psf/black>`_ to format Python code.
-We let **black** take care of formatting the entire project so you can focus more time in development.
-The workflow is defined in `black.yml <https://github.com/HPC-buildtest/buildtest-framework/blob/devel/.github/workflows/black.yml>`_
+- `Black  <https://github.com/psf/black>`_ - Black auto-formats Python code, so we let **black** take care of formatting the entire project so you can focus more time in development.
+The workflow is defined in `black.yml <https://github.com/HPC-buildtest/buildtest-framework/blob/devel/.github/workflows/black.yml>`_.

-- **URLs-checker** - buildtest is a GitHub action called **URLs-checker** found at https://github.com/marketplace/actions/urlchecker-action.
-The workflow is defined in `urlchecker.yml <https://github.com/HPC-buildtest/buildtest-framework/blob/devel/.github/workflows/urlchecker.yml>`_
+- `urlchecker-action <https://github.com/marketplace/actions/urlchecker-action>`_ - is a GitHub action to collect and check URLs in project code and documentation.
+There is an automated check for every issued PR and the workflow is defined in `urlchecker.yml <https://github.com/HPC-buildtest/buildtest-framework/blob/devel/.github/workflows/urlchecker.yml>`_

 .. _black_hook: